CLRX/CLRX-mirror/doc/ClrxAsmGallium.md

 Syntax: .hsa_dims DIMENSIONS

 This pseudo-op must be inside kernel configuration (`.config`) and can ben used only if LLVM version is 4.0.0 or later.
-Defines what dimensions (from list: x, y, z) will be used to determine space of the kernel execution in kernel HSA configuration.
+Define what dimensions (from list: x, y, z) will be used to determine space of the kernel execution in kernel HSA configuration.

 ### .hsa_dx10clamp